-A special message from one of our partners, Jonathan Lighty, Owner and Operator of Chick-fil-A Willo
+A special message from one of our partners, Jonathan Lighty, Operator of Chick-fil-A Willow Lawn

 We are living in a time of great uncertainty.
 The last 2-3 weeks has seemed like 2-3 months.
 Schools are canceled, many businesses have had to close and people are staying at home seemingly drowning in fear and stress.
 Tensions are high and people are scared.
 However, I also know and see the resilience in our citizens.
 People and businesses are donating, giving, and working together to fight this battle.